Kelly Rondestvedt

 Kelly, Princess of Saxe-Coburg and Gotha (born January 10, 1975), born Kelly Jeanne Rondestvedt, is an American investment banker.
 She is married to Hubertus, Prince of Saxe-Coburg and Gotha, the current Head of the House of Saxe-Coburg and Gotha.

 Early life and family

 Kelly Jeanne Rondestvedt was born on January 10, 1975, in Pensacola, Escambia County, Florida.
 Her father, Captain Christian Robert Rondestvedt (b.
-1950/1951, Massachusetts), is a retired pilot in the United States Navy and her mother, Cheryl Ann Rondestvedt née Forbes (b.
-6 February 1951, San Diego, California), is a former middle school teacher.
+1950, Massachusetts), is a retired pilot in the United States Navy and her mother, Cheryl Ann Rondestvedt née Forbes (1951-2001), was a former middle school teacher.
 She has two younger brothers, Christian and James.
 She is of Norwegian, English, Scottish, German and French descent.
 When she was a child, Rondestvedt's family moved to Kings County, California.

 Education and career

 She graduated as a salutatorian from Lemoore Union High School in 1993.

 Rondestvedt attended the University of California, Los Angeles, and earned a Bachelor of Arts degree in Economics in 1997.
 After graduating, she began working as an investment banker for PricewaterhouseCoopers in San Diego.
 She became a California certified public accountant on 6 August 2000.
 In 2002 she graduated with a Master's Degree in Business Administration from UCLA's Anderson School of Management.
 In 2007 she began working as an associate for Morgan Stanley before being promoted to vice president.